The Beginner’s Guide to Intermittent Fasting

 That said, I have heard that women may find a wider window of eating to be more favorable when doing daily intermittent fasting.
 While men will typically fast for 16 hours and then eat for 8 hours, women may find better results by eating for 10 hours and fasting for 14 hours.
 The best advice I can give anyone, not just women, is to experiment and see what works best for you.
 Your body will give you signals.
 Follow what your body responds favorably to.

-Also, if you’re a female, there is an all‐female group on Facebook that follows intermittent fasting.
+Also, if you’re a female, there is an all‐female page on Facebook that discusses intermittent fasting.
 I’m sure you could find a ton of great answers and support there.

 I could never skip breakfast.
 How do you do it?